-The choice of data synthesis techniques depends on the type of seed data being utilized.

-For instruction-only seed data, the initial step is to expand the instruction set into more natural, fluent, and diverse variants.
-Techniques such as Self-Instruct \cite{codealpaca}, WizardCoder \cite{luo2023wizardcoderempoweringcodelarge}, Auto Evol-Instruct \cite{zeng2024automaticinstructionevolvinglarge}, and AIEV-INSTRUCT \cite{lei2024autocoderenhancingcodelarge} are recommended as starting points.
-Once a sufficient number of instruction variants have been generated, LLMs can be prompted with each instruction to generate corresponding responses or solutions, forming instruction-solution pairs.

-For seed data consisting solely of code snippets, Magicoder \cite{wei2024magicoderempoweringcodegeneration} can be employed to stimulate LLMs to generate problem-solution pairs simultaneously.
-Notably, Magicoder has the capability to generate code in languages different from those found in the seed data.

-When working with documentation-based seed data, approaches like those in \cite{cheng2024instructionpretraininglanguagemodels} can be used to extract question-answer pairs through instruction-synthesizers, which interpret the underlying knowledge in the documentation and convert it into a fine-tuning-friendly format.

-It is important to note that the aforementioned techniques are typically applied in data synthesis pipelines for supervised fine-tuning.
-Additionally, by using both strong and weak LLMs, researchers can generate a range of solutions, including both high- and low-quality responses, to construct datasets suitable for preference alignment training (PAT) \cite{weyssow2024codeultrafeedbackllmasajudgedatasetaligning}.
+The choice of data synthesis techniques depends on the seed data type.
+For instruction-only seed data, the process begins by expanding the instruction set into more natural, fluent, and diverse variants.
+Techniques such as Self-Instruct \cite{codealpaca}, WizardCoder \cite{luo2023wizardcoderempoweringcodelarge}, Auto Evol-Instruct \cite{zeng2024automaticinstructionevolvinglarge}, and AIEV-INSTRUCT \cite{lei2024autocoderenhancingcodelarge} serve as effective starting points.
+Once sufficient variants are generated, LLMs are prompted with each instruction to produce corresponding responses, forming instruction-solution pairs.
+For seed data comprising only code snippets, Magicoder \cite{wei2024magicoderempoweringcodegeneration} facilitates the simultaneous generation of problem-solution pairs and can produce code in languages beyond those present in the seed data.
+For documentation-based seed data, methods like \cite{cheng2024instructionpretraininglanguagemodels} leverage instruction-synthesizers to extract question-answer pairs by interpreting the underlying knowledge and formatting it for fine-tuning.
+These techniques are typically employed in supervised fine-tuning pipelines.
+Besides, leveraging both strong and weak LLMs generates diverse responses, including high- and low-quality solutions, supporting preference alignment training \cite{weyssow2024codeultrafeedbackllmasajudgedatasetaligning}.